What happens with the assessment?

 However, even in such cases, the examiner has the right to refuse to mark the exam, which can be regarded as invalid because the student violated an important regulation.
 See Nils Jareborg’s paper Disciplinary responsibility for students found cheating or disrupting, (PDF, 70 kB, new window) (in Swedish)

-In cases where an exam or academic paper has been passed before the Disciplinary Board reaches its decision that the student is guilty of cheating, the examiner can reconsider the assessment and change the grade to a fail.
+In cases where an exam or academic paper has received the grade Pass before the Disciplinary Board reaches its decision that the student is guilty of cheating and it is clear that the act of cheating misled the examiner regarding the decision about the grade, the examiner can change the grade to a Fail due to the student having cheated.
+(See 37 § the Administrative Procedure Act (2017:900)).
 Please note that prior to the examiner doing so, the student must be given an opportunity to respond.

 The student is cleared